DieJuFoKinnas/LEGO-Image-Classifier/README.md

 # LEGO Robotic Arm Classifier

 The final goal is to build some kind of robot arm that is capable of separating LEGO pieces from a pile and then identify which *exact piece* it is, so it can sort it accordingly.
 Then it would be possible to search a database for which LEGO sets can be built with it and also generate a list of which pieces a human must retrieve from each bin to have all the pieces one needs for the set.
-This solves the problem of entropy increasing in one's LEGO collection and one could even buy pieces in bulk and assemble sets with it to sell them.
+This solves the problem of entropy increasing in one's LEGO collection, and for big LEGO fans it does save a huge amount of time that would be spent on sorting the collection and mantaining it sorted.

 ##### Why a robotic arm as opposed to a system of conveyor belts?